Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Background material

 \subsection{Measure preserving systems and Host-Kra structure theorem}

 A measure preserving system is a quadruple $(X,\X,\m,T)$, where $(X,\X,\m)$ is a Lebesgue probability space and $T$ is an invertible measure preserving map, that is $\m(T^{-1}(A))=\m(A)$ for all $A\in \X$.
-It is called ergodic, if all the $T$-invariant functions are constant.
-For the purposes of this article, a factor of the system $(X,\mathcal{X},\m,T)$ is a $T$-invariant sub-$\sigma$-algebra of $\mathcal{X}$.
-However, when there is no confusion, we will omit the $\sigma$-algebra $\mathcal{X}$ from the quadruple $(X,\mathcal{X},\m,T)$.
+It is called ergodic if all the $T$-invariant functions are constant.
+For the purposes of this article, a factor of the system $(X,\mathcal{X},\m, T)$ is a $T$-invariant sub-$\sigma$-algebra of $\mathcal{X}$.
+However, when there is no confusion, we will omit the $\sigma$-algebra $\mathcal{X}$ from the quadruple $(X,\mathcal{X},\m, T)$.

 Let $(X,\m,T)$ be a measure preserving system and let $f\in L^{\infty}(\m)$.
-We define the Host-Kra uniformity seminorms inductively as follows: and, for $s\in \Z^{+}$, In the ergodic case, the existence of these limits and the fact that these quantities are indeed seminorms was established in \cite{Host-Kra1}.
-In the same article, it was shown that the above seminorms define a factor $\mathcal{Z}_{s-1}(X)$ of $X$ for every $s\geq 1$, which is characterized by the following relation: The importance of these factors hinges on the following remarkable structure theorem of Host-Kra \cite{Host-Kra1}:
+We define the Host-Kra uniformity seminorms inductively as follows: and, for $s\in \N$, In the ergodic case, the existence of these limits and the fact that these quantities are indeed seminorms was established in \cite{Host-Kra1}.
+In the same article, it was shown that these seminorms give rise to a factor $\mathcal{Z}_{s-1}(X)$ of $X$ for every $s\geq 1$, which is characterized by the following relation: The significance of these factors hinges on the following remarkable structure theorem of Host-Kra \cite{Host-Kra1}: